 A commonly used technique combines skin expansion with implant insertion.
 First, the surgeon inserts a balloon expander beneath the skin and chest muscle.
 In the office, a saline (salt water) solution is injected into the expander, stretching the skin until the breast mound reaches the desired size.
 The expander is then replaced with a permanent implant.
 A final procedure reconstructs the nipple and areola (the dark area of skin around the nipple).
 In very rare situations, a patient may not require tissue expansion but will begin with the implant.

-Both implant insertion and tissue flap surgery are followed by nipple and areola reconstruction and revision surgery on the reconstructed breast to optimize the appearance.
+Implant insertion is followed by nipple and areola reconstruction and revision surgery on the reconstructed breast to optimize the appearance.
 The reconstructed breast will probably look and feel different from the natural breast.
 Further surgery may be desired to adjust the natural breast to better match the reconstructed one.
 Good symmetry is usually obtained, although perfect symmetry, which is usually not present before surgery, is not always reached.

 Mastectomy patients are usually candidates for breast reconstruction.
 The breast reconstruction can be performed immediately after the mastectomy in many cases to get the best results.
 In certain cases, delaying the breast reconstruction may be the best option.
 A consultation with one of our plastic surgeons, who will review your medical history after a detailed examination, will allow us to advise you best on the recommended treatment.

 Patients who have had a more limited procedure to treat breast cancer (through a lumpectomy and radiation) may also be candidates for breast reconstruction.
 This can be done to restore symmetry, and a consultation with one of our plastic surgeons will help determine if you are a good candidate for this procedure.